FrederikBerthelsen/config/README.md

 # config
-Configs for xmonad, zsh, xmobar and more
+Configs for xmonad/qtile, zsh, xmobar and more

-Remember you need to have the following installed,
+Remember you need to have the following installed for either xmonad or qtile to work,
-- xmonad
-- xmobar
 - zsh (and powerline)
 - terminator
 - compton (For terminal transparency)

+For xmonad you need to have following installed,
+- xmonad
+- xmobar

+And for qtile the following,
+- qtile

 And for your own sake, autojump